cory1219/ML-techniques-for-safety-decisions/README.md

-# ML techniques for safety decisions
+# Machine learning based on statistical distances for safety decisions

 Develop an AI-model that classifies given datasets and shall provide a stringent and traceable justification for the misclassification probability of the model.